qwertie/ecsharp/_posts/2014-06-29-blogging-on-github.md

           repo:  https://github.com/user/Proj # "GitHub project" link on sidebar

     Other themes also use `title`, `description`, `baseurl` and possibly other options.
 Here are some settings recognized by Jekyll itself that you should probably also have:

+    ~~~yaml
-        # Jekyll settings
+    # Jekyll settings:
     markdown: redcarpet
     encoding: UTF-8
     highlighter: rouge             # if you did not install pygments
     paginate: 10                   # blog posts per page
     paginate_path: "blog/page:num" # optional, see below
+    safe: true
+    lsi: false
+    ~~~

-4. The `baseurl` option is a problem if you want it to refer to the root of the domain.
+4. (Hyde) The `baseurl` option is a problem if you want it to refer to the root of the domain.
 The `Jekyll` documentation implies you should use "" in this case, and offers sample code that doesn't work correctly with "/"; for example, this code is in the Jekyll site template (`Ruby200\lib\ruby\gems\2.0.0\gems\jekyll-2.1.0\lib\site_template`):

     ~~~html
     <ul class="posts">